Invited photographers

 Rotterdam Photo 2026 – Invited photographers

-This year at Rotterdam Photo, we’re excited to welcome four invited photographers whose work deeply resonates with our 2026 theme: Echoes of Silence – War in the Artist’s Soul.
+This year at Rotterdam Photo, we’re excited to welcome various invited photographers whose work deeply resonates with our 2026 theme: Echoes of Silence – War in the Artist’s Soul.

 Through personal histories, cultural narratives, and explorations of technology, each artist offers a powerful lens on what it means to be connected—to place, to memory, to each other.
 Their stories cross borders and generations, reminding us that photography is not just about capturing moments, but about sharing them.